mattnolting/nextjs-seed-app/docs/ARCHITECTURE.md

 ### AppShell

-Wraps entire app (PF Page with masthead + sidebar).
+Wraps the entire app (PatternFly `Page` with masthead + sidebar).
 Receives a config prop for:

-- Masthead logo and toolbar items
-- Theme mode (light/dark/system) with localStorage persistence
+- Masthead branding: the default config points to `public/PF-HorizontalLogo-Color.svg`.
+The logo element renders both light and dark variants using `.show-light` / `.show-dark` helpers defined in `globals.css`.
+- Toolbar items: notifications, settings, and theme toggle are preconfigured, but you can add or remove actions in `AppWrapper.tsx`.
+- Theme mode: the shell toggles the `pf-v6-theme-dark` class on `<html>`, causing icons, tokens, and the masthead logo to switch automatically.
+Values persist to `localStorage` so the user’s choice sticks across reloads.
-- Sidebar navigation is enabled by default; adjust `AppShell` directly if you need a different navigation pattern
+- Sidebar navigation: enabled by default; adjust `AppShell` if you want a masthead-only layout.
-- Hydration guard: `AppMasthead` uses `requestAnimationFrame` to enable toolbar/nav state after hydration, preventing React 19 Strict Mode warnings.
+- Client handoff: `ClientAppShell` renders a minimal skeleton during SSR and mounts the full shell on the client, eliminating PatternFly’s OUIA id mismatches during hydration.

 ### Content Patterns